Azure Key Vault soft-delete overview

 Soft-deleted resources are retained for a set period of time, 90 days.
 During the soft-delete retention interval, the following apply:

-- You may list all of the key vaults and key vault objects in the soft-delete state for your subscription as well as access deletion and recovery information about them.
+- You can list all of the key vaults and key vault objects in the soft-delete state for your subscription as well as access deletion and recovery information about them.

 - Only users with special permissions can list deleted vaults.
 We recommend that our users create a custom role with these special permissions for handling deleted vaults.

-- A key vault with the same name cannot be created in the same location; correspondingly, a key vault object cannot be created in a given vault if that key vault contains an object with the same name and which is in a deleted state.
+- A key vault with the same name can't be created in the same location; correspondingly, a key vault object can't be created in a given vault if that key vault contains an object with the same name and which is in a deleted state.

-- Only a specifically privileged user may restore a key vault or key vault object by issuing a recover command on the corresponding proxy resource.
+- Only a specifically privileged user can restore a key vault or key vault object by issuing a recover command on the corresponding proxy resource.

 - The user, member of the custom role, who has the privilege to create a key vault under the resource group can restore the vault.

-- Only a specifically privileged user may forcibly delete a key vault or key vault object by issuing a delete command on the corresponding proxy resource.
+- Only a specifically privileged user can forcibly delete a key vault or key vault object by issuing a delete command on the corresponding proxy resource.

 In general, when an object (a key vault or a key or a secret) is in deleted state, there are only two operations possible: 'purge' and 'recover'.
 All the other operations will fail.
 Therefore, even though the object exists, no operations can be performed and hence no usage will occur, so no bill.
 However there are following exceptions: